Tier 1 Entrepreneur Extension Visa Guidance

 If your application has been refused, A Y & J Solicitors can assist you with:

-- Commencing Judicial Review proceedings.
+Commencing Judicial Review proceedings.

 Our lawyers will analyse your circumstances and only advise Judicial Review if there is merit to the case.
-In a Judicial Review application, we would prepare and serve a Pre-action Protocol letter to the UK Visas and Immigration (UKVI), and state why the caseworker was wrong to refuse your extension application.
-If this does not result in the UKVI overturning their decision and grant your Tier 1 (Entrepreneur) extension Visa, we can then file with the Upper Tribunal an application for Judicial Review on your behalf.
+In a Judicial Review application, we would prepare and serve a Pre-action Protocol letter to the UK Visas and Immigration (UKVI) and state why the caseworker was wrong to refuse your extension application.
+If this does not result in the UKVI overturning their decision and granting your Tier 1 (Entrepreneur) extension Visa, we can then file with the Upper Tribunal an application for Judicial Review on your behalf.

 Why Choose A Y & J Solicitors for Your Tier 1 (Entrepreneur) Extension?

 At A Y & J Solicitors, we have an experienced team with a proven track of success in securing our clients’ Tier 1 (Entrepreneur) extension visas.
-We will work carefully with you through every step, from the initial consultation until you receive decision on your extension.
+We will work carefully with you through every step, from the initial consultation until you receive the decision on your extension.

 We work differently, and our team are more than excellent lawyers.
 We sincerely care about the success of our clients and will work tirelessly to ensure that your goal of resolving immigration matter and achieving settlement is realised.